-The Aristotelian liberal account presented in this dissertation is a species of natural law ethics in the sense that it is grounded in the nature of reality, particularly the nature of man.
+He cannot cause that which is intrinsically evil be not evil."21 ethics in the sense that it is grounded in the nature of reality, particularly the nature of man.
 The modern Thomist philosopher Thomas E. Davitt, S.J., agrees with this general approach: